 This revision includes typical RF characteristics of advanced digital HF systems and networked system configurations that could be used to provide advanced high-speed network-based applications in HF frequency (3 to 30 MHz).
 The proposed revisions to this version include the addition of parameters to Tables 4 and 6, and editorial revisions have been made, to align with the mandatory format for ITU-R Recommendations.

+US modifications are highlighted in turquoise.

 ITU-BR SGD.DG 5C-1 and WG 5C-1 modifications are highlighted in yellow.

 Attachment: 1